TencentARC/ViSFT/README.md

 * [2024/01/19] We open source the [ViSFT]() including training scripts and weights.
 Evaluation codes will be released soon.

 ## Introduction
 Image-text training like CLIP has dominated the pretraining of vision foundation models in recent years.
 Subsequent efforts have been made to introduce region-level visual learning into CLIP’s pretraining but face scalability challenges due to the lack of large-scale region-level datasets.
 Drawing inspiration from supervised fine-tuning (SFT) in natural language processing such as instruction tuning, we explore the potential of fine-grained SFT in enhancing the generation of vision foundation models after their pretraining.
-Thus a two-stage method **ViSFT** (**Vi**sion **SFT**) is proposed to unleash the fine-grained knowledge of vision foun- dation models.
+Thus a two-stage method **ViSFT** (**Vi**sion **SFT**) is proposed to unleash the fine-grained knowledge of vision foundation models.
 In ViSFT, the vision foundation model is enhanced by performing visual joint learning on some in-domain tasks and then tested on out-of-domain benchmarks.
 With updating using ViSFT on 8 V100 GPUs in less than 2 days, a vision transformer with over 4.4B parameters shows improvements across various out-of-domain benchmarks including vision and vision-linguistic scenarios.

 <img src="./assets/overview.png" align=center />